SwiftUIX/Coordinator/README.md

 ## Custom Transitions

-If you need lower level access to the underlying `UIViewController ` or `UIWindow`, use `ViewTransition.dynamic` to implement a custom transition.
+If you need lower level access to the underlying `UIViewController ` or `UIWindow`, use `ViewTransition.custom` to implement a custom transition.

 In the following example, `MyRoute.foo` is implemented via a standard `ViewTransition` whereas `MyRoute.bar` is implemented as a custom one.